Skip to main content

 Tested Deployments

-This demo was last tested by SheetJS users on 2023 November 27 in MATLAB R2023a.
+This demo was tested by SheetJS users in the following deployments:

 MATLAB has limited support for processing spreadsheets through readtable1 and writetable2.
 At the time of writing, it lacked support for XLSB, NUMBERS, and other common spreadsheet formats.